 Every time you review a medication you empower patients!

-Surveying 16983 patients we asked them to what extent they felt that the benefits of their medicine (in this case Medicines used for Allergy) outweighed its disadvantages.
-A group of 80% replied that they felt to a large or even extreme extent that the advantages of taking their medication outweighed any disadvantages that Medicines used for Allergy may have.
-12% of the patients felt this and a reduced level and reported feeling only a moderate extent.
-At the bottom of the scale were 8% of the patients asked, who felt this was true to only a small extent or even reported a result of not at all.
+When we asked 18802 patients to what extent they felt that the benefits of their medicine outweighed its disadvantages a group of 80% of them replied that they felt to a large or even extreme extent that the advantages of taking Medicines used for Allergy outweighed any disadvantages.
+12% of the patients however felt this to a moderate extent leaving 8% who felt this was true to only a small extent or even felt not at all.

 The Service is solely intended as a tool to assist you in getting insights on other patients experience with a specific product.

 The Service does not provide you with advice or recommendation of any kind and you should not rely upon this website as the basis for any decision or action and is not intended as and may not be relied upon as or substitute medical advice.
 You are advised to consult a professional advisor or doctor in the relevant field with respect to the applicability of any specific aspect of the contents, including any kind of medical advice.